 In stronger winds most boats will yaw more than 90 degrees, some as much as 130 degrees if the wind is gusting down adjacent valleys.
 One solution to this is to lay a second anchor in a technique known as ‘fork mooring’.
 The second anchor is laid at about 90 degrees to the bower, with the same scope.
 This is more easily done from the dinghy but is possible by moving the yacht, although estimating just where to drop the kedge is not easy.
-The boat’s yaw angle is considerably reduced by this measure.
+Anchoring load passes from one rode to the other.
+Although yaw continues the boat’s yaw angle is considerably reduced by this measure.

 This photo shows our typical arrangement in blustery conditions.
 The chain with snubber to starboard, our Fortress on Anchorplait to port.

-This video Fork mooring was filmed during a strong meltemi when anchored off the island of Andros in the Aegean Sea.
-Our dinghy was not inflated at the time, with led me to lay our Fortress FX16 kedge from the bow of the yacht.
-In the even the angle between anchors was only about 60 degrees and the scope was only 3:1 in a depth of about 5 metres.
+During a strong meltemi we anchored off the island of Andros in the Aegean Sea.
+Our dinghy was not inflated at the time, which led me to lay our Fortress FX16 kedge from the bow of the yacht.
+In the event the angle between anchors was only about 60 degrees and the scope was only 3:1 in a depth of about 5 metres.
 Despite this the anchor held well for a further two days and proved to be very well dug in when we recovered it.
+We measured our angle of yaw on a single anchor as anything between 100 and 130 degrees, dependent upon the gusts at the time.
+Laying the second anchor reduced the angle of yaw to about 40 degrees, making for far greater comfort aboard.